oracle/terraform-provider-oci/docs/Filters.md

 ### Data Sources Filtering

-Most data sources that return lists of resources now support filtering semantics.
-To employ a filter include this block in your data source
+Data sources that return lists of resources support filtering semantics.
-definition:
+To employ a filter include this block in your data source definition:

 ```
 filter {